Chayei Sarah: Genesis chapter 24

 Reading Genesis 24:14, Obadiah ben Jacob Sforno distinguished what Abraham's servant did from divination.
 According to Sforno, Abraham's servant did not make what he said a sign whereby he might recognize Isaac's destined wife, because that would be divination; rather he prayed that it might occur the way that he described.
 If an individual says something not as a prayer, but in the nature of, "If such-and-such happens, then I shall do this," then the individual is guilty of divination.

 The Zohar taught that Rabbi Simeon discoursed on Malachi 1:6, “A son honors his father, and a servant his master,” saying that Eliezer illustrated a servant's honoring his master by carrying out all Abraham's wishes and paying him great respect, as Genesis 24:34–35 reports, “And he said, ‘I am Abraham’s servant; and the Lord blessed my master Abraham.’”
 Eliezer had with him silver, gold, precious stones, and camels, and was himself quite handsome; yet he did not present himself as Abraham’s friend or family, but openly declared, “I am the servant of Abraham,” in order to extol his master and make him an object of honor in the eyes of Rebekah's family.

 Maimonides cited Laban and Bethuel's words regarding Rebekah in Genesis 24:51, "Let her be a wife to the son of your master, as the Lord spoke," as an example of the proposition that Scripture ascribes to God events evidently due to chance.

 Genesis chapter 25

 Rashbam identified the "concubines" to whom Genesis 25:6 refers as Hagar and Keturah.

 The Zohar, however, deduced from the plural of "concubines" in Genesis 25:6 that Abraham had two concubines beside Sarah and Hagar and thus like Jacob had four spouses.

 In modern interpretation

 The parashah is discussed in these modern sources:

 Genesis chapter 23

 John Van Seters argued that the Abraham cycle was a postexilic invention of the 5th century CE or later.

 Genesis chapter 24

-Genesis 24:22 discusses a gold ring of half a shekel or a bekah in weight and gold bracelets of ten shekels in weight.
+Genesis 24:22 refers to a gold ring of half a shekel or a bekah in weight and gold bracelets of ten shekels in weight.
 This table translates units of weight used in the Bible into their modern equivalents: